dbpedia/event-extractor/README.md

 * A minibus was hit by a train and killed four people in Anenii Noi District, Moldova.

+* Three men face first looting charges in Milwaukee riots for 'breaking into liquor store'.

+* Several police officers and at least one observer have been injured in violent protests in Milwaukee since Saturday night, when 23-year-old Sylville Smith was killed by police.

 ## Future Work:

 * The model needs further training.
 Right now it is only able to classify the five Events: Tornado, Flood, Wildfire Traffic, Riot and Earthquake.
 This is due to the sparsity of other natural disaster categories on Wikipedia.

 * Implementation of hierarchical classification may further improve precision.

 * The classifier has no access to possibilities and will therefore show a result, even though no event is present.
 Need to find a way to omit showing results if possibility falls below a threshold.
-Maybe with Spark ML's OneVsRest class?
+Maybe by accessing the models directly via Spark ML's OneVsRest class?

 * The system should be migrated to a real spark cluster to reduce overhead.